Extracting precise data from in-the-field wool tuft tests

 Initial unoptimised path algorithm showing significant oscillation/overshoot, some paths getting lost or incorrectly reversing, and the effects of lacking a dynamically adjustable brightness-based end-point identification method (i.e. some paths terminating too soon, or continuing beyond the end of the tuft).

-Illustrated algorithm steps showing how a low accuracy origin selection finds and centres on the tuft.
+Illustrated algorithm steps showing how a low accuracy origin selection finds and centres on the tuft

 Example of global frame motion tracking in action as it adjusts the user-selected origin point coordinate/s to match image translation

 For quantitative comparison of angles, the individual tuft vectors can be printed/exported, along with their coordinates.
 To improve usability of the outputs (both numerica and visual) it is possible to apply a distortion shift to the result to eliminate the effects of camera perspective and fish-eye.
 The use of a consistently-spaced grid of tufts will help provide suitable anchor points for such a transformation.
-Additionally, a custom origin point (such as the upper-left most tuft) can be used to shift all results coordinates for easier numerical comparison to CFD data via a common reference.

 The path tracking fell short of the ends of the tuft in a few places, but typically only where there was significant blur.
 These tests utilised only a 60 Hz frame rate, which was increased to 240 Hz for following tests to reduce motion blur.
-The main error was the tracking for the top-most tuft latching onto a background cable, however this was a consequence of the testing environment, which was specifically left un-lit and with no uniform background to create a worst-case scenario.
-Tufts extending beyond the trailing edge of a surface were not a good idea anyway, not least because of this issue.

 The separation detection and average vector angles are superimposed in the second image below.
+The part was hand-held to further test the algorithm's ability to deal with vibration.

 At this point I'd achieved the original goal of making a reliable tuft-tracking algorithm, and some results visualisations.
 I wanted to experiment further though and see how much information I could extract from these tufts.

 I started looking at whether I could get a rough idea of relative transience/turbulence in different parts of the flow.
-Obviously this would have to be qualitative in terms of magnitude, but if the results are reliable enough, they may allow a quantitative relative comparison between tufts.
 In total, I tested 7 different independent formulas for "turbulence":

 Total sum of angular travel of each tuft over all frames